fabiotreze/AzureArcBRTips/README.md

 ### Links

-- Check the detailed documentation in the repository: [AzureArcDemo Documentation](https://github.com/fabiotreze/AzureArcDemo/tree/main/docs)
+- Check the detailed documentation in the repository: [AzureArcTips Documentation](https://github.com/fabiotreze/AzureArcTips/tree/main/docs)
-- Explore all available labs: [AzureArcDemo Labs](https://github.com/fabiotreze/AzureArcDemo/tree/main/labs)
+- Explore all available labs: [AzureArcTips Labs](https://github.com/fabiotreze/AzureArcTips/tree/main/labs)

 ### Attention
 The use of all artifacts and scripts available in this repository is at your own responsibility.